 - a.
-Proposals that demonstrate goals to improve economic development in economically distressed, isolated areas of distress, or persistent poverty communities. - Applicants are encouraged to focus on how their goals align with DRA's economic development funding priorities around public infrastructure, workforce development, entrepreneurship, or small business development.
+Proposals that demonstrate goals to improve economic development in economically distressed and isolated areas of distress. - Applicants are encouraged to focus on how their goals align with DRA's economic development funding priorities around public infrastructure, workforce development, entrepreneurship, or small business development.
 Public infrastructure includes plans that address issues such as water, sewer, drainage, and broadband. - b.
-Proposals that incorporate input from community members and underserved groups. - Applicants are encouraged to describe the community members and underserved groups that the applicant will engage to advance planning activities.
-The applicant should detail the community engagement activities that will be utilized to inform and incorporate community members in the planning process.
-Examples of community engagement activities include community meetings, focus groups, and surveys that help the applicant identify community assets, challenges, and opportunities.
-This section also emphasizes involving underserved groups in planning activities.
-Underserved groups include groups such as people of color or people who live in rural areas. - c.
+Proposals that incorporate input from community members. - Applicants are encouraged to describe the community members and local stakeholders that the applicant will engage to advance planning activities.
+The applicant should detail the community engagement activities that will be utilized to inform and incorporate community members and local stakeholders in the planning process.
+Examples of community engagement activities include community meetings, focus groups, and surveys that help the applicant identify community assets, challenges, and opportunities. - c.
 Proposals that demonstrate local or regional collaboration. - Applicants are encouraged to describe their proposed plan's local or regional implications and if any local or regional partners will be a part of the planning process.
 Examples of this include partnerships with institutions of higher education, private sector partnerships, multi-county/parish partnerships, partnerships with cities or towns, and partnerships with nonprofit organizations.

 Note: DRA recognizes that community engagement activities vary based on the community and project.
-For example, an applicant proposing a preliminary engineering report might not deploy the same level of community engagement activities as an applicant proposing a comprehsive plan or master plan.
-However, DRA still expects all applicants to engage their community members during the planning process.
+For example, an applicant proposing a preliminary engineering report might not deploy the same level of community engagement activities as an applicant proposing a comprehensive plan or master plan.
+However, DRA still expects all applicants to engage their local stakeholders during the planning process.